maclong9/harvard-compsci/Introduction/04-Memory/README.md

     - main goes at the very bottom and calls swap.
     - swap goes above main in it's own stack frame.
       - swap is discarded when it's returned.
+    - using too much `swap` or `stack` frames could cause overlap which can cause issues.
+        - stack grows when you call functions, so too many functions or recursions could cause a memory error.
+        - calling `malloc` too much will cause the stack memory to overflow.
+        - known as `heap` and `stack` overflow.
+        - `buffer overflow` is when a chunk of memory is overflowed.
+        - this is why online videos can buffer.
   - this is why you can't use variables outside of their scope.
     - the variables `x` and `y` passed into the `swap` function from `main` are actually just copies of `x` and `y`.
   - to fix the issue detailed above you need to instead **pass by reference**.